samsonovss/ESPHome-Treadmill-FTMS/3d-models/README.md

 - Printed on Bambu Lab A1
 - Print area used: 256 × 256 × 256 mm
-- Surface printed using fuzzy skin for improved grip and texture
+- Surface printed using fuzzy skin

 ## 🎨 Finishing (Optional)